hypo69/hypo/docs/gemini/out/en/doc/src/scenario/_examples/executor.md

 ## Overview

 This module provides functions for running scenarios, handling scenario files, and interacting with the PrestaShop API.
-It includes examples demonstrating how to use these functions to execute scenarios, process files, and work with products.
+It includes examples demonStarting how to use these functions to execute scenarios, process files, and work with products.
 The module utilizes asynchronous operations (`async` functions) where applicable for improved performance.

 ## Table of Contents